LucasDelfino92/morrowindsharp/mw2.md

 - [**No Rest Without Beds**](https://www.nexusmods.com/morrowind/mods/46724) by Kaedius
 Prevents the player from resting unless they activate a bed.
 - [**No Soultrapping Summons**](https://www.mediafire.com/file/94dnmjnvuobdch6/No+Soultrapping+Summons+v1.1.zip/file) by Sigourn
-Prevents the player from soultrapping summoned creatures by reducing their soul values to 0.
+Prevents the player from soultrapping summoned creatures by reducing their soul values to 0, and adjusts in-game dialogue accordingly.
 - [**No Taunting**](https://www.nexusmods.com/morrowind/mods/48889) by Necrolesian
-Disables the "taunt" option in the persuasion menu.
-This does not break the Temple quest where you have to taunt Anhaedra, because that's done with a normal dialogue topic, not through the persuasion menu.
+Disables the "taunt" option in the persuasion menu, preventing you from taunting any enemy into combat and killing them with impunity.
 - [**Realistic Movement Speeds**](https://www.nexusmods.com/morrowind/mods/46248) by OperatorJack
 Modifies movement speeds when strafing or backpedalling so that they are more realistic.
 NPCs and player alike will no longer be able to fire volleys of arrows while running backwards to safety.
 Movement direction is now tactically important.
 - [**Realistic Repair**](https://www.nexusmods.com/morrowind/mods/46673) by Merlord